|Effective Monday, November 30th,

 - Richmond and Wakefield - no more than (4) members in Branch at a time.

-- Westerly Dunn's Corners - lobby by appointment only.
-No more than (4) members in Branch at a time.
+- Westerly Dunn's Corners - no more than (4) members in Branch at a time.

 - ATM Vestibules - (1) member at a time.